 If you haven't got a mountain to climb, then I say roll out a mat /or take some steps out into nature and change your perspective on life and on yourself.
 See for yourself how you truly unique, articulate and amazing you are....
 A living breathing Universe.
 It surely doesn't get much better than that?

 I think I choose change, you?

-PS If you would like to climb a mountain with me, join me for a great mountain get away in Engelberg!!
-See EVENTS section of this website for more info....
+And if that's not enough, if you would like to climb a mountain with me, join me for a great mountain get away in Engelberg!!
+See EVENTS for more info....